friendly-bits/shell-scheduler/REFERENCE.md

 **Note**: The job execution callback (`DO_JOB_CB`) returns a **job** return code, not a scheduler return code.
 This value is reported to the job completion callback (`JOB_DONE_CB`) if one is defined.

-If the job completion callback (`JOB_DONE_CB`) returns a non-zero code, the scheduler terminates immediately and returns the same code (after invoking the scheduler termination callback, if defined).
+If the job completion callback (`JOB_DONE_CB`) returns a non-zero code, the scheduler terminates immediately and returns the same code (after invoking the scheduler completion callback, if defined).

-The **scheduler termination callback** (`SCHED_FINALIZE_CB`) is always invoked before the scheduler exits, except when the scheduler failed with a fatal error during early initialization - in that case it exits with code `1` without starting any jobs and without invoking the callback.
-Normally the scheduler exits with the same return code that is passed to the **scheduler termination callback**.
-The only exception is when the scheduler itself would otherwise return `0` but the **scheduler termination callback** returns a non-zero code.
+The **scheduler completion callback** (`SCHED_FINALIZE_CB`) is always invoked before the scheduler exits, except when the scheduler failed with a fatal error during early initialization - in that case it exits with code `1` without starting any jobs and without invoking the callback.
+Normally the scheduler exits with the same return code that is passed to the **scheduler completion callback**.
+The only exception is when the scheduler itself would otherwise return `0` but the **scheduler completion callback** returns a non-zero code.
 In that case, the scheduler exits with the callback's return code instead.

 ## Timeouts